Frequently Asked Questions

 The Pastors believe that equipping the parents to Catechize their children will achieve more success in growing disciples of Jesus.
 In past years, Catechists have only about an hour per week with the students, so parents have a much better chance of igniting the spark of faith in their children and fanning it into flame.
 There is also a need for ongoing occasional Catechesis throughout the life of every Catholic.
 It is not meant to end at Confirmation.
 By equipping the parents to share their faith, the parents will also benefit themselves.
 Will there be an option to do this online?

-We primarily offer in-person teaching, as it is more effective than current online options.
+We offer in-person teaching.
 If you are currently homeschooling, please contact us so we can plan together.
-If there are conflicts with sports or activities, this is not typically a reason to find an alternative, please contact us.
-We are currently following the Columbus Schools policies on masking.
-Everyone is welcome to wear a mask, but they are not required.
-We leave this to your family's judgement.
+If there are conflicts with sports or activities, this is not typically a reason to find an alternative.
+When dealing with coaches and activity leaders please make it clear to them that this is part of your faith and it is important to you.
+They may be more understanding than you think.
+Please contact us with further questions.
 When are the Sacraments of First Reconciliation, First Communion, and Confirmation?

 In second grade children receive First Reconciliation, then First Communion.
 Confirmation is in 11th grade, typically the September of the beginning of 11th grade. |